muhammad-nabi/NetSqlDataDicV2/docs/architecture.md

        │
        ├──► Build lookup dictionaries (Schema.Table.Column)
        │
+       ├──► Build efTableKeys set (tables that exist in DbContext) │
        ├──► For each DataElement:
-       │    - If in EF: Check type compatibility → Match or TypeMismatch │    - If not in EF: → MissingInEfModel
+       │    - If TABLE not in EF: → Add to SkippedTables (skip column comparison) │    - If TABLE in EF but column not in EF: → MissingInEfModel │    - If in EF: Check type compatibility → Match or TypeMismatch │
-       │
        ├──► For each EfModelColumn not in DataElements:
        │    - → MissingInDatabase
        │
-       └──► Return ComparisonResult with all items
+       └──► Return ComparisonResult with Items + SkippedTables
 ```

 ## 7. Technology Stack